-- (1) A "franchise" is an agreement in which the franchisee agrees to undertake certain business activities or to sell a particular type of product or service in accordance with methods and procedures prescribed by the franchisor, and the franchisor agrees to assist the franchisee through advertising, promotion and other advisory services.
-The franchise usually conveys to the franchisee a license to use the franchisor's trademark or trade name in the operation of the franchisee's business. - Example: Y, a pie company of Cambridge, Massachusetts, grants to X of Virden, New Mexico, the right to make pies according to their exclusive recipe and to operate Y Pie shops throughout New Mexico.
+(1) A "franchise" is an agreement in which the franchisee agrees to undertake certain business activities or to sell a particular type of product or service in accordance with methods and procedures prescribed by the franchisor, and the franchisor agrees to assist the franchisee through advertising, promotion and other advisory services.
+The franchise usually conveys to the franchisee a license to use the franchisor's trademark or trade name in the operation of the franchisee's business.

+(2) Example: Y, a pie company of Cambridge, Massachusetts, grants to X of Virden, New Mexico, the right to make pies according to their exclusive recipe and to operate Y Pie shops throughout New Mexico.
 The right to make the pies and operate the pie shops, whether granted for a "one-time" payment or for a continuing percentage of the proceeds of the shops, is a franchise.
 Therefore, the receipts of Y, from its granting of the franchise are subject to gross receipts tax.

-F. Computer-related terms:
+G. Computer-related terms:

-- (1) "Computer software" means computer programming in whatever form or medium. - (2) "Custom software" means computer programming developed specifically at the order of another or for a specific purpose.
-"Custom software" includes the modification of existing computer programming. - (3) "Packaged software" means computer programming embodied in electronic, electromagnetic or optical materials for transfer from one person to another, with or without explanatory materials, instructions or other programming and intended to be sold or licensed without modification to multiple buyers or users. - (4) "Software" means "computer software". - G. Practitioner of the healing arts: A "practitioner of the healing arts" is a person licensed to practice in this state medicine, osteopathic medicine, acupuncture and oriental medicine, dentistry, podiatry, optometry, chiropractic, nursing or similar medical services for human beings.
-The term also includes veterinarians licensed to practice in this state. - H. Person engaged in the construction business: A "person engaged in the construction business" is a person who performs construction services as defined in Section 7-9-3.4 NMSA 1978.
-[12/5/1969, 3/9/1972, 11/20/1972, 3/20/1974, 7/26/1976, 6/18/1979, 4/7/1982, 5/4/1984, 4/2/1986, 12/29/1989, 11/26/1990, 11/15/1996, 4/30/1997, 1/15/1998; 3.2.1.7 NMAC Rn & A, 3 NMAC 2.1.7, 4/30/2001; A, 12/30/2003; A, 12/14/2012] - 3.2.1.8 CITATION OF REGULATIONS: Unless otherwise stated, all citations of statutes in Chapter 3.2 NMAC with respect to the Gross Receipts and Compensating Tax Act are to the New Mexico Statutes Annotated, 1978 (NMSA 1978).
+(1) "Computer software" means computer programming in whatever form or medium.

+(2) "Custom software" means computer programming developed specifically at the order of another or for a specific purpose.
+"Custom software" includes the modification of existing computer programming.
+(3) "Packaged software" means computer programming embodied in electronic, electromagnetic or optical materials for transfer from one person to another, with or without explanatory materials, instructions or other programming and intended to be sold or licensed without modification to multiple buyers or users.

-[11/26/1990, 11/15/1996; 3.2.1.8 NMAC - Rn & A, 3 NMAC 2.1.8, 4/30/2001]
+(4) "Digital software" means packaged software that is transmitted electronically rather on any type of material.

+(5) "Software" means "computer software".

+H. "Marketplace provider: A "marketplace provider" means a person who facilitates the sale, lease or license of tangible personal property or services or licenses for use of real property on a marketplace seller's behalf, or on the marketplace provider's own behalf.
+To "facilitate", as that term is used here, means listing or advertising the sale, lease or license, by any means, whether physical or electronic, including by catalog, internet website or television or radio broadcast; and either directly or indirectly, through agreements or arrangements with third parties collecting payment from the customer and transmitting that payment to the seller, regardless of whether the marketplace provider receives compensation or other consideration in exchange for the marketplace provider's services.
+A marketplace provider also includes a person that has gross receipts as a marketplace provider under Section 7-9-3.5 NMSA 1978 from the sales of licenses, including digital goods.

+I. Marketplace seller: A "marketplace seller" means a person who sells, leases or licenses tangible personal property or services or who licenses the use of real property through a marketplace provider.
+A marketplace seller also includes a seller that sells licenses through a marketplace provider.

+J. Practitioner of the healing arts: A "practitioner of the healing arts" is a person licensed to practice in this state medicine, osteopathic medicine, acupuncture and oriental medicine, dentistry, podiatry, optometry, chiropractic, nursing or similar medical services for human beings.
+The term also includes veterinarians licensed to practice in this state.

+K. Person engaged in the construction business: A "person engaged in the construction business" is a person who performs construction services as defined in Section 7-9-3.4 NMSA 1978.
+[3.2.1.7 NMAC - Rp, 3.2.1.7 NMAC 10/13/2021]

+3.2.1.8 CITATION OF REGULATIONS: Unless otherwise stated, all citations of statutes in Chapter 3.2 NMAC with respect to the Gross Receipts and Compensating Tax Act are to the New Mexico Statutes Annotated, 1978 (NMSA 1978).